 I primarily work in print and use the lino-cut method to create bold and bright images that celebrate form, pattern and colour.
 The work is often inspired by dreams, nature and childhood reverie.
 Compositions evolve from the interplay of these aspects and act as a bridge to my imaginative world.

-Three prints are presented in response to Act 1 of the Material Matters to showcase a range of lino-print techniques.
-The images are an exploration of nature and symbolism, brought alive through the play of bold colour, form and pattern.
+Three prints were presented in response to Act 1 of the Material Matters to showcase a range of lino-print techniques.
+The images were an exploration of nature and symbolism, brought alive through the play of bold colour, form and pattern.